jmoraispk/StochasticRTcomparison/README.md

 Second, in each environment, we suggest installing uv.

+Third, there will be two environments.
+One is used for data generation (the one with Tensorflow/Sionna), the other for training models (the one with PyTorch).
+The reason for this is incompatibilities between TF and PyTorch.

-Then, setup two environments using the instructions below:
+To setup the two environments using the instructions below:
 ```
 ### ENV1: sionna environment used for data generation and topology plots with cuML
 mamba create -n env1_sionna python=3.11